e271828e/Flight.jl/docs/notes/design/framework_spec.md

    interruptible per (2)–(3); `finally shutdown!(device)` guaranteed.
 5. **Join with a timeout:** a device task exceeding it is reported *by name* (§12.7 heartbeat) and abandoned with a warning rather than hanging `run!`.
+   The GUI, having no spawned task (§12.1), is outside the join: its render loop is the calling task's own occupation of `run!`, exits by the same `running(handle)` predicate as any device loop, and `run!` returns after the joins.
 6. **Device-initiated paths:** `should_close` (window ✕, peer EOT) exits the device's own loop; with `should_abort` set it also requests a sim stop, otherwise the sim continues with the device absent (its cell stops filling —